DonCharest/kanbanBoardApp/README.md

 - `Card Type` - story, task, or issue.
 - `Assigned to` - the person responsible for completing the work.
 - `Epic` - the card me be graphically linked to an Epic.
-- `Color` - the cards are white by default, but may be changed to varying colors for further visual identification.
+- `Color` - the cards are white by default but may be changed to varying colors for further visual identification.
 - `Comments` - comments may be added to the cards at any time to provide additional details, or status updates.

 ### Creating a new card